aditya280505/Credit-Risk-Intelligence-Platform/README.md

 ### Explainability

-Help analysts understand the factors influencing model predictions.
+Help analysts understand the factors contributing to model predictions.

 ### Scalability

-Automate parts of the risk-analysis process for large loan datasets.
+Automate parts of the risk-analysis process for large loan portfolios.

 ---

-# 📊 Key Business Questions
+## 📊 Business Questions the Platform Can Answer

-The platform can be used to investigate questions such as:
+The platform can help investigate questions such as:

 * Which loan grades have higher default rates?
 * How does loan amount relate to default risk?
-* Does a higher debt-to-income ratio correspond to higher risk?
+* Does higher DTI correspond to higher risk?
 * Which borrower characteristics influence predictions?
 * Which features are most important to the model?
-* How do different classification algorithms perform?
+* Which classification model performs best under different evaluation metrics?
-* How can individual model predictions be explained?
+* How can an individual prediction be explained?
-* Which risk indicators deserve further investigation?
+* What patterns are visible across different risk segments?

 ---

-# 🗄️ SQL Analysis

-SQL is incorporated into the project for business-oriented analysis of loan data.

-Example analytical use cases include:

-* Default analysis by loan grade
-* Loan portfolio aggregation
-* Average loan amount analysis
-* Default counts
-* Risk segmentation
-* Borrower-level aggregation
-* Financial metric analysis

-SQL helps bridge the gap between raw loan data and business-oriented credit-risk insights.

----

-# 💾 Model Persistence
+## 💾 Model Persistence

-Trained machine learning models and preprocessing objects are saved using **Joblib**.
+Trained machine learning models and preprocessing objects are persisted using **Joblib**.

-Stored model artifacts include:

 ```text
 models/